jordsti/csgopool/README.md

 This is the TODO list for the near future

+  - Match revoke, add match to pool
+  - Points attribution to users when points are added
   - Database configuration interface if none found could be nice
   - User password modification
   - User constraint serialization and implementation (password min char, username min and max)